cspr-rad/kairos-spec/src/spec.typ

 // The CLI will be built using the same programming language as the L2 server, and packaged with Nix, supporting all Linux distributions.
 This allows us to use the client interface derived from the L2 server's API in the CLI, simplifying the implementation.

+= Design considerations <considerations>

 == Design decisions

 === Operating Modes

-The CLI should have two operating modes
+The CLI should have two operating modes.
-+ Trusting: the CLI should use the L2 server's endpoints to perform the interactions with the Validium
++ Trusting: the CLI should use the L2 server's endpoints to perform the interactions with the Validium.
-+ Trustless: the CLI should perform all computations locally except for querying the data availability layer to obtain the Validium's state.
++ Trustless: the CLI should perform all computations locally except for querying the data availability layer to obtain the Validium's state and submitting L2 transactions to the L2 server.

 === Validium vs. Rollup